servy/dnd5spellbook/README.md

 # What is it?

 This is an android application aimed to help casters playing Dungeons & Dragons 5 edition.
 It lets you navigate through spells and see their details.
+Currently implemented features:

+- browse all spells from dnd edition 5 and their descriptions;
+- filter spells by name;
+- mark spells as favorites and switch between "favorites only" and "all spells" modes;

 Planned features to be implemented soon (hopefully):

-- add all spells from dnd edition 5;
-- search spells by name / description;
-- mark spells as favorites and switch between "favorites only" and "all spells" modes.
 - distinguish different class spells in the list by color and/or icon; class based filtering of spells.